steveathon/bootstrap-wysiwyg/README.md

 -----------

 * Automatically binds standard hotkeys for common operations on Mac and Windows
-* Allows a custom built toolbar with no magic markup generators enabling the web site to use all the goodness of Bootstrap
+* Allows a custom built toolbar with no magic markup generators
 * Does not force any styling - it's all up to you
 * Uses standard browser features, no magic non-standard code, toolbar and keyboard configurable to execute any supported [browser command](https://developer.mozilla.org/en/docs/Rich-Text_Editing_in_Mozilla
 )